False alarms leading to nuclear war make for interesting movie plots, but when they happen in real life, they are nightmarish, at best.

 Before matters could escalate beyond the point of no return, computer operators discovered that a technician had loaded a test program but failed to switch the system into “test mode” before running it.
 The situation was corrected, but not before raising alarm throughout the defense community.

 These errors were not limited to the US side of the ocean.
-On September 26, 1983 Soviet Lt.
+On September 26, 1983, Soviet Lt.
 Colonel Stanislav Petrov was in command at Serpukhov-15, a bunker where the Soviets monitored their satellite-based detection systems.
-Shortly after midnight alarms went off, indicating the launch of five US ICMBs toward Russia.
+Shortly after midnight alarms went off, indicating the launch of five US ICBMs toward Russia.

 Petrov did not have time to get confirmation of the launch before having to report to Soviet high command.
 He went off of a hunch that it had to be a false alarm.
 He reasoned that a US first strike would come in the form of a massive attack, rather than just five missiles.